beattygraphics/README_Generator/READEME Generator.md

 ## Description
-The README generator creates a fast and effienecnt way to creat README documentation
+The README generator creates a fast and effienecnt way to create README documentation

 ## Installation
-npm install, the run node .js from the command prompt or terminal
+The README generator creates a fast and effienecnt way to create README documentation

 ## Usage
-To save time creating read me documentation, giving me more time to focus on the code.
+To save time creating README documentation, giving me more time to focus on the code

 ## Contributing